billyrrr/onto/README.md

 There are 2+ ways to run the view layer.
 1. Document-As-View: Persist all view models to firestore, and client reads/writes to firestore.

-        - Document is refreshed every time the bounding domain models change
+    * Document is refreshed every time the bounding domain models change
-        - Firestore serves Document at near 0 latency (cached) if the client attaches a listener to the view model
+    * Firestore serves Document at near 0 latency (cached) if the client attaches a listener to the view model
+    * Performance depends on **how often the domain model is changed**

 2. Flask-As-View: only the binding structure is persisted, and client reads/writes to flask REST API resources.

-        - Bounding domain models are read every time the client requests the resource
+    * Bounding domain models are read every time the client requests the resource
-        - May experience latency, but overall lower in server cost since the ViewModel is not cached
+    * May experience latency, but overall lower in server cost since the ViewModel is not persisted
+    * Performance depends on **how often the view model is read**

 3. A combination of 1 and 2: build read-intensive microservices with Document-As-View and change-intensive microservices with Flask-As-View.